-High Court Terms Of Business
+High Court Terms of Business

 1. These terms are the basis on which Direct Collection Bailiffs Limited (hereafter referred to as ‘the Company’) provide services to its Clients, whether they are private individuals, companies or solicitors acting on behalf of their Clients.
 Where a Client is a solicitor, the term ‘Client’ in these Terms includes the solicitor’s own Client (usually the judgment creditor).

-2. The Company will not discriminate against any person it enforces against, or any other person it encounters during the course of enforcement action (for example, members of a debtor’s family or a debt adviser), on the basis of age, color, disability, race, religion or sexual orientation.
+2. The Company will not discriminate against any person it enforces against, or any other person it encounters during the course of enforcement action (for example, members of a debtor’s family or a debt adviser), on the basis of age, colour, disability, race, religion or sexual orientation.
 The Company will treat every person fairly and impartially, in the interests of justice, to maximize successful enforcement in every case.

-4. The Company reserves the right to decline any instruction, either when the application for transfer and enforcement is first made or subsequently in response to apply an enforcement tactic that the company considers to be illegal, unethical or unreasonable in all the circumstances of the case and to do so without stating a reason.
+4. The Company reserves the right to decline any instruction, either when the application for transfer and enforcement is first made or subsequently in response to applying an enforcement tactic that the company considers to be illegal, unethical or unreasonable in all the circumstances of the case and to do so without stating a reason.
 When this happens, any monies paid to the Company in respect of action already taken may be refunded upon written request and approval by the Company’s Board of Directors.
 This concession does not include any fees which were made payable to Her Majesty’s Court & Tribunals Service.

 The Client’s Responsibilities